l0rdFalco/git-prac-1/prac_1.md

 `git log branch_name` lists out all the commits in the mentioned branch

-`git rev-list branch_name` shows the number of commits in a given branch
+`git rev-list branch_name` shows the list of all commit ids in a given branch

 `git push --set-upstream origin branch_name` when run from a local branch is used to create a corresponding branch of the given alias in the remote repo if said remote branch doesnt exist